Charles Norfleet Hunter

-Charles Norfleet Hunter, more commonly known as Charles N. Hunter (January 9, ca. 1852 – September 4, 1931), was an American educator, journalist, and historian.
+Charles Norfleet Hunter (January 9, ca. 1852 – September 4, 1931) was an American educator, journalist, and historian.
 Hunter actively engaged in several late nineteenth-century reform movements.
 In the 1870s, he participated in the Temperance movement.
 Beginning in his twenties, Hunter played a significant role as a teacher or principal at the "Colored Graded Schools" in Durham, Goldsboro, and Raleigh as well as at rural schools in Robeson, Chatham, Cumberland, and Johnston Counties.
 Hunter also helped lead an initiative to build the Berry O'Kelly Training School (previously known as the Method School) in Method, North Carolina.

 A prolific writer, Hunter authored numerous letters to the editor, and he frequently corresponded with local and national political figures and family members.
 He was a pioneering publisher of newspapers for Black North Carolinians.
 In the late 1870s, he created the North Carolina Industrial Association with his brother Osborne Hunter, Jr. and together they produced the Journal of Industry.
 Later, he edited the Progressive Educator for the N.C.
 State Teachers' Association, an organization that supported Black educators.
 When he moved to Goldsboro, he edited The Appeal for African American readers.
 Additionally, he wrote letters to the editor for The New National Era (Washington, D.C.) and authored content for the Gazette (Raleigh) and Independent (Raleigh), two papers targeted towards a Black audience.
 Throughout his life, Hunter used his journalistic voice to illuminate the challenges emancipated Blacks experienced during Reconstruction and in the early-twentieth century with regard to voting rights, lynching, economic progress, and education.